dfrappart/dfrappart.github.io/_posts/2026-04-16-Playing_with_Pod_Security_Admission.markdown

 ## 1. Introducing Pod Security Standard and Pod Security Admission

-Before talking about Pod Security Admission (yhat I'll refer to as PSA from now on, because...
+Before talking about Pod Security Admission (that I'll refer to as PSA from now on, because...
 I'm lazy &#128517;), we should start with [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

 As mentioned in the kubernetes documentation, Pod Security Standards (that we'll refer to PSS, told you I was lazy right?) define 3 levels of policies to enforce security configuration.
 Taken for the doc, we have the 3 existing profiles: